faulhornlabs/csip/README.md

   for efficiency.
 This information can be recovered after elaboration from the explicit/implicit distinction of Pi types.
 - Terms may contain closed values.
-- There is a dedicated consturctor for generated terms.
+- There is a dedicated consturctor for terms generated during elaboration.
-  (Terms are generated for holes.)
+- Forced flexible values are destructively updated.
 - Forcing of flexible values is speeded up by caching the main blocking metavariable in flexible values.
   If the main metavariable is solved, forcing results in a rigid value or a flexible value with the next main blocking metavariable.
 - Glued representation is implemented currently with an extra constructor for values.

-Algebraic data types are also supported in the following way:
+- Algebraic data types are also supported.

+### Implementation details of algebraic data types

-- Currently type constructors, data constructors and function alternatives can be given in any order obeying dependency.
+- Currently all data types and functions are open, which means that type constructors, data constructors and function alternatives can be given in any order obeying dependency.
-  This means that data types and functions are open.
 - Type checking of functions alternatives happens separately for the left hand side and the right hand side.
 There is no need to compile pattern matching to eliminators and generate types for eliminators for typechecking.
-- Function alternatives are compiled to rewrite rules.
+- Function alternatives are interpreted as rewrite rules.
-- Rewrite rules are compiled to terms containing tag-checking conditional expressions and selector functions to access the arguments of constructors.
+- Rewrite rules are compiled to conditional expressions branching on constructor tags and projections to access the arguments of constructors.
-- Rewrite rules of the same function are chained together, i.e. if the left hand side of a rule does not match, the next rule of the same function is tried.
+- Rewrite rules of the same function are chained together, i.e. if the left hand side of a rule does not match, the next rule of the same function is tried (not *all* rewrite rules are tried).
-  (no need to check *all* rewrite rules).
-  Not that the chained expression is not yet optimized.
 - The right hand sides of the rewrite rules are marked.
-  Unsaturated and blocked rewrite rule applications are cached.
+  Rewrite rule application is successful only if the right hand side is reached.

 ### Staging